 Effects of Divorce on Children in Arizona

 Parents who find themselves considering or approaching divorce often spend most of their time worrying about how their children will handle the situation, and what the effects of divorce on children will cause to occur in their life.
-Experts recognize the importance of these issues and questions and have been researching the effect of divorce on children for years.
+Experts recognize the importance of these issues and questions and have been researching the impact of divorce on children for years.

 In a study published in the September 2013 issue of Personality and Social Psychology Bulletin, results indicated that children whose parents divorced when they were between the ages of 3 to 5 years old tend to have higher levels of insecurity regarding parental relationships in comparison to children whose parents divorced when the children were older.